Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 8-2 against the spread and 7-3 overall over their past 10 games.
+- The Celtics are 7-3 against the spread and 7-3 overall in their last 10 games.

-- The Celtics have hit the over in five of their last 10 outings.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.